LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 .. figure:: figures/LogFileExample.png
 	:align: center

-	Example of a Data Searches Tool log file
+	Example of a Data Extractor Tool log file

-The following chapters, :doc:`setting up the tool <../setup/setup>` and :doc:`running the tool <../execute/execute>`, will guide you through setting up and operating the tool in such a way that these tool outputs meet the exact requirements of data searches within your organisation.
+The following chapters, :doc:`setting up the tool <../setup/setup>` and :doc:`running the tool <../execute/execute>`, will guide you through setting up and operating the tool in such a way that these tool outputs meet the exact requirements of data extraction within your organisation.